 This overview of safety rules and procedures for working on construction sites includes general and company safety policies, construction site job hazards and procedures, and personal protective equipment needs and uses.
-It also includes lifting, ladder and scaffold procedures, hazards, communications requirements, and fire and electrical safety guidelines.
+Ethical, moral and legal situations applicable to construction managers are discussed.
+The course also includes lifting, ladder and scaffold procedures, hazards, communications requirements, and fire and electrical safety guidelines.